 The Complexities of Selling Two Houses to Buy One Home

-When I work with a couple in the beginning stages of selling two houses to buy one, I find they often attach themselves initially to the wrong game plan, thinking it should be so simple.
+When a couple in the beginning stages of selling two houses to buy one, they often attach themselves initially to the wrong game plan, thinking it should be so simple.
 The game plan is usually to buy a home, followed by selling the other two houses.
 That plan makes logical sense to most people.
 It is not the way that selling two houses to buy one home works out for most of us.

 The first problem with that kind of plan is getting qualified for a mortgage.
 Obviously, if two sellers are each selling a home with the intention of buying one home together as a couple, and financing is not involved, it's much easier.